 I prefer it to almost every other tank I have at the moment, including my RDAs.

-I’ve tried, but I seriously cannot think of a vape tank that offers the same value for money as the Serpent RTA right now.
+I’ve tried, but I seriously cannot think of a vape tank that offers the same type of performance as the Kylin Mini RTA ($31.95) right now.

 Nothing else comes even remotely close in this regard.